Sydney-Informatics-Hub/Somatic-ShortV/README.md

 sh gatk4_mutect2_make_input.sh /path/to/cohort.config
 ```

 Edit and run the script below to scatter task inputs for parallel processing.
-Adjust <project> and compute resource requests to suit your cohort, then:
+Adjust <project> and compute resource requests to suit your cohort.

+ __Note__: We recommend setting the walltime limit low (scale compute to 2 - 4 normal nodes per pair, leaving walltime=02:00:00).
+Whilst we've implemented strategies to avoid tasks this situation, occassionally a spurious sample pair can have a task that "hangs" (happens about ~1 task/50 pairs).
+This causes idle CPUs at the tail end of the job.
+These spurious tasks can be found and re-run when checks are performed in a separate job.

 ```
 qsub gatk4_mutect2_run_parallel.pbs
 ```

 Outputs for each unique tumour normal pair (index is the interval id or chrM):